Samratkashipathi/samrat.github.io/blogs/bloom_filter/bloom_filter.md

 ![Working1](../bloom_filter/Working1.png)

-In case we need to check if the word exists we can do the same set of functions again, if we get all the bits as 1 then the word may exist else it does not exist

-There are chances of false positives, bloom filter can return a word that exists even though the word might not be present.
-But it never returns true negatives where it returns word that does not exist but it exist.
-This is because bloom filter properties like fixed size and word can never be deleted once recorded in the bloom filter.
+To check if an element exists in the set:

+Pass the element through the same hash functions.
+Check if all the corresponding bits in the filter are set to 1.
+If all bits are 1, the element may exist in the set.
+If any bit is 0, the element definitely does not exist.

+## Limitations

+- Possibility of false positives: The filter may indicate an element is in the set when it actually isn't.
-Generally, there will be a second layer to check if the word exists if the bloom filter says exists.
+  - Generally, there will be a second layer to check if the word exists if the bloom filter says exists.
+- Elements can't be removed from the standard Bloom filter.
+- The size of the filter must be set in advance and can't be resized without recreating the entire filter.